 The aim of the Work Placement programme at the National Theatre is to create opportunities in theatre for as many people as possible, across a broad range of disciplines and departments.
-The focus of the scheme is to improve inclusion of people from a diverse array of backgrounds, especially those from groups currently under-represented in our workforce, and to offer new routes into the NT and the wider theatre industry.

-If you have any questions, you can email firstname.lastname@example.org
+If you have any questions or require any assistance with your application you can email firstname.lastname@example.org

 The NT offers a number of paid internships through Creative Access, throughout the year.
 You can have a look at the Creative Access website for more details.

 The NT Archive is situated outside the main NT building on The Cut, next to the Old Vic Theatre.
 Volunteering opportunities vary in duration and are aimed at those with a strong interest and qualification in Archiving.
-Email Jennie Borzykh, Archive Assistant (firstname.lastname@example.org) for more information and details on how to apply.
+Email the Archive Assistant (email@example.com) for more information and details on how to apply.

 Details of Departments offering placements

 Scenic Construction at the NT covers the Metal Workshop and Carpentry Workshop.
 Placements last between 2-3 weeks and are aimed at those who can demonstrate a strong desire to work in a scenic workshop or students on year two or three of a relevant course, or those who can demonstrate they have equivalent experience.
-Placement opportunities with this department are now fully booked until October 2017.

 Placements in the Scenic Studio last two weeks.
 Applicants should be on year two or three of a relevant course or have equivalent experience.
-Placement opportunities with this department are now fully booked until October 2017.

 Costume & Running Wardrobe